opulencephp/docs/installing.md

 ```

 <h2 id="renaming-project">Renaming Project</h2>
 By default, an RDev project is named "Project".
-To change it to something more fitting for your application, open up a console on your server and run:
+To change it to something more fitting for your application, open up a console on your server, navigate to the directory RDev was installed to, and run:

 ```
 php rdev app:rename Project NEW_NAME